Degrees of Freedom Region of a Class of Multi-source Gaussian Relay Networks: Concluding Remarks

-In this paper, we study the $K$-user $M$-hop Gaussian relay network consisting of $K_m$ nodes in the $m^{\mbox{th}}$ layer.
-The proposed block Markov AF relaying exploits channel fluctuation to cancel the inter-user interference at each destination and works for a wide class of channel distributions including i.i.d.
+In this paper, we study layered $K$-user $M$-hop Gaussian relay networks.
+The proposed AF relaying exploits channel fluctuation to cancel the inter-user interference and works for any isotropically distributed channel matrices including i.i.d.
 Rayleigh fading.
-Under this class of channel distributions, we completely characterize the DoF region of the Gaussian relay network and further characterize the DoF region of more general networks with multi-antenna nodes and general message sets.
-The resulting DoF regions coincide with the DoF regions assuming perfect cooperation between relays in each layer and there is no penalty due to distributed relaying in terms of DoF.
+Under this class of channel distributions, we show a general achievable DoF region, which characterizes the optimal DoF region if $M/K_{\min}$ is an integer.
+We further consider the DoF region of more general networks with multi-antenna nodes and general message set.
+Our achievable DoF region again characterizes the optimal DoF region if $M/L_{\min}$ is an integer.